 We prepare our consolidated financial statements in accordance with IFRS as issued by IASB.
 We have derived the selected consolidated statements of operations and cash flows data for the years ended December 31, 2019, 2018 and 2017 and the statement of financial position data as of December 31, 2019 and 2018 from our audited consolidated financial statements included elsewhere in this prospectus.
+The following summary consolidated financial statement of operations data for the nine months ended September 30, 2020 and 2019 have been derived from the unaudited financial statements included elsewhere in this prospectus.
 Our historical results do not necessarily indicate results expected for any future period.